cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- Related webpages should generally have a consistent navigation structure and layout.
-(Note that this doesn’t mean it has to be exactly the same – just consistent.)
+- Related webpages should have a consistent navigation structure and layout.
 - Components that perform the same action should be labelled the same way.

 </div>